 If you are uncertain about these confusions with definitions of a serious injury then you should seek advice from a Limited Tort lawyer to find out if the injury you have will meet the serious injury criteria.
 Most Limited Tort attorneys can offer a full assessment of your insurance situation and advise you on the next step you should take to ensure you get the compensation you deserve.

-Limited Tort Exceptions
+What are Limited Tort Exceptions?

 If your Limited Tort cover on your vehicle insurance and the injuries you have sustained does not match the threshold, it may be possible to file a claim related to pain and suffering in certain circumstances which could include.

 - Occupying a seat in a commercially operated vehicle